kellpossible/blog/content/code/002-making-maps.md

 ### Which Shape Model to Use?

-I use GDA94 for my Australian maps, because it\'s currently the most accurate, future proof, and logical choice.
-This requires that any input data using a different CRS needs to be transformed in order to be able to plot it on the GDA94 map
+I have used GDA94 for my Australian maps, however, the next GDA, GDA2020 is on the horizon?
+Using GDA94 requires that any input data using a different CRS needs to be transformed in order to be able to plot it on the GDA94 map.

 # Map Data

-Before you begin making any map, you need a source for the data you\'re going to use in the map.
+Before you begin making any map, you need a source for the data you're going to use in the map.
 By data, I mean, the source of information for all the features to be included in the map.
 The more detailed, and more accurate your source of information, the better your map can be (provided you spend the time figuring out how to present this information in a sensible manner).
-There are many freely available sources of geography data online, but you can also use data you generate/provide yourself.
+There are many freely available sources of geographical data online, but you can also use data you generate/provide yourself.

 ## Data Types